 Final Paper – A Discussion about Explanatory Proofs

-During the course of studying mathematical philosophy, it’s important to not allow a single proof to be sufficiently demonstrative.
+During the course of studying the philosophy of mathematics, it’s important to not allow a single proof to be sufficiently demonstrative.
 In fact, we’ve discussed this in class – as mathematicians we don’t just create proofs in one category but include proofs from number theory, topology and probability.
 It is so important to aim higher than demonstrating that a fact is; we want to attain real knowledge by demonstrating the why.
 This is not a radical view of mathematics – as a part of the standard view understandability is our goal.
 So in this essay, I will describe different metrics of a proof’s explanatory degree.
 Furthermore, I will discuss how these metrics are critical.

-Take a look at the Goldbach Conjecture – the original statement describes that in the set of integers Z, every integer greater than or equal to 2 is the sum of three primes.
+Take a look at the Goldbach Conjecture – the original statement describes that in the set of integers Z, every even integer greater than or equal to 2 is the sum of two primes.
 Primes of course are the irreducible integers.
 While computer-generated proofs exist they do not explain the essence of the conjecture, and so it remains a conjecture.
 The purpose of an explanatory proof is to justify a statement (make it believable) and also to provide historical context for a deeper understanding of the theorem.
 This is why proof-analysis creates progression.

 Mathematical proofs are different from scientific demonstrations, and this difference is fundamentally fragile.
 Where Aristotle says that “all Fs are Gs” isn’t true if there aren’t any Fs, this illuminates the question.
 Constructivists would say that there are Fs because mathematical objects are created.
 But because of this, facts about mathematical objects are up to human interpretation and the vagaries of hidden lemmas.
 In an explanatory proof, certain things must be eliminated including vagueness for the sake of explicit clarity.
 Their values lies not in their correctness but in the clear line of thought; the element of explanatory proof is that of conviction.